laravel/docs/precognition.md

 npm install laravel-precognition-alpine
 ```

-Then, register the Precognition plugin with Alpine:
+Then, register the Precognition plugin with Alpine in your `resources/js/app.js` file:

 ```js
 import Alpine from 'alpinejs';